michaelandrefraniatte/michaelandrefraniatte/README.md

 ﻿
-*The following copyrights, intellectual properties, and agreements apply to all of my works, even published publicly.*
+*The following copyrights, intellectual properties, and agreements apply to each of my works, even published publicly.*

 **Copyrights:**